OUR TEAM

 Originally from Quebec, Françoise made the move to Vancouver Island in 2011.
 She fell in love with the Comox Valley and moved Cumberland in 2020.
 She is a self-taught wildlife and landscape photographer with a master’s degree in land use planning.
 She spent the first years of her career creating nature reserves.
 The spirit of adventure then led her to study one of the most unexplored places on Earth: the deep sea.
 She participated in numerous oceanographic expeditions, where she studied hydrothermal vents, submarine canyons and deep-sea species.
 Shortly thereafter Françoise went to the polar regions to work as an expedition guide.
 Since then she has dedicated her career to creating a deeper connection with nature and building a bridge between it and the people she guided.

-Tanis GowerCommunications Specialist
+Tanis GowerCommunications Lead

 Tanis Gower is a Biologist with a keen interest in local conservation efforts.
 She enjoys helping the CVLT and the member groups of the Comox Valley Conservation Partnership connect with the public about their important work.
 Tanis was born in the Comox Valley and migrated back with her family in 2012.
 She loves the Comox Valley community and the natural environment that thrives here.

-Marcelle WheelerAdministrative Assistant
+Marcelle WheelerAdministrative Coordinator

 Raised on Cortes Island, Marcelle has carried a love of nature along a diverse academic and professional path.
 She completed a BSc in Linguistics and a BSc in Computer Science, followed by 7 years as a programmer for the music platform, Bandcamp.
 In early 2021, she left the tech industry to pursue her passion for the environment, and is thrilled to have found a new home working with the Comox Valley Land Trust and Project Watershed.